populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/TShift.rst

 **Optional inputs with default value parameters:**

-- *interpolation* (Fourier or linear or cubic or quintic or heptic, optional) Different interpolation methods:
+- *interpolation* (Fourier or linear or cubic or quintic or heptic, optional)
+    |Different interpolation methods:
-      -Fourier = Use a Fourier method (the default: most accurate; slowest).
+    | - Fourier = Use a Fourier method (the default: most accurate; slowest).
-      -linear  = Use linear (1st order polynomial) interpolation (least accurate).
+    | - linear  = Use linear (1st order polynomial) interpolation (least accurate).
-      -cubic   = Use the cubic (3rd order) Lagrange polynomial interpolation.
+    | - cubic   = Use the cubic (3rd order) Lagrange polynomial interpolation.
-      -quintic = Use the quintic (5th order) Lagrange polynomial interpolation.
+    | - quintic = Use the quintic (5th order) Lagrange polynomial interpolation.
-      -heptic  = Use the heptic (7th order) Lagrange polynomial interpolation.
+    | - heptic  = Use the heptic (7th order) Lagrange polynomial interpolation.

     ::